bernalvarela/oracle-jdbc-tester/README.md

 ## How it works

-The application connects to the Oracle database and executes a single SQL query: `select sysdate from dual` and prints the output.
+The application connects to the Oracle database and executes a single SQL query: `SELECT * FROM v$version` and prints the output.

 If it cannot connect for whatever reason, it will fail by logging an error message.

-There is a hardcoded connection timeout set to 10 seconds.
+There is a hardcoded connection timeout set to 2 seconds.

 ## License